directcyber/patchmatch/README.md

 ## Usage

-Write a rule file, and have an input file in CSV/TSV/any delimited file format.
+Write a rules file, and have an input file in CSV/TSV/any delimited file format.

 If your file is in a custom delimited format (e.g. psv with pipes `|`), then specify the delimiter via `-d` like `-d '|'`

 Otherwise the default format is CSV, and the program detects if you are using TSV using file extension (`.tsv`)

-`./patchmatch.py example.rule data.csv`
+`./patchmatch.py example.rules data.csv`

 The version should always be the **last column** of the csv file e.g. `http://example.com,1.2.3`, other than that the other columns dont matter and are not read.

 You can specify an output file like so:

-`./patchmatch.py -o out.csv example.rule data.csv`
+`./patchmatch.py -o out.csv example.rules data.csv`

+## Inverse mode

+Use inverse mode to only show the lines that were not matched (so "patched" lines only, depending on your rules file.)

+`./patchmatch.py -i example.rules data.csv`

 ## Example use case